 Many of you lovely readers who are making the move to a healthier lifestyle are finding that you need to get busy in the kitchen a lot more than you used to, especially when it comes to baking.
 If you want healthy baked goods you pretty much have to make them yourself from scratch.
-So I thought giving you a rundown of equipment that makes recipes easier and quicker might be useful.
+So I thought giving you an Equipment Guide that makes recipes easier and quicker might be useful.

 Note: using these links to make your purchases *may* result in me receiving a small commission (with no additional cost to you), which will help enormously in being able to maintain this site and create new recipes for you.
 The costs of running this site and developing recipes come entirely out of my own pocket.
 The purpose of this site has never been – and never will be – to make money, however, I would hugely appreciate your support by using these links, if you feel so inclined.